greenteadigital/greenteadigital.github.io/_posts/2017-12-11-encryption-diffie-hellman-prime-numbers.markdown

  The really cool thing about DH is that it allows for two parties who wish to establish encrypted communications to agree on an encryption key over an insecure channel.
 This means that even if a passive foe is recording all the traffic exchanged during a DH key agreement "handshake", it will be practically impossible for them to determine the agreed-upon key.
 Notice I said a "passive foe".
 If you are facing an active foe with the ability play the role of man-in-the-middle, you will need additional verification to be sure that the party you're communicating with is who you think they are.
 That can be a topic for a future post :)

 Two other things are required to make DH secure: the parameters used during the DH computation must be of adequate size, and they must be prime.
 This last requirement is where my code comes in.
-What I've created is a prime number generating daemon for Unix-likes.
+What I've created is a prime number generating daemon (`primesd`) for Unix-like OSes.

 Now lemme just say up-front: when it comes to writing C, I'm still a `n00b`.
 So, if you're an old hand at C, don't be surprised if something doesn't look quite right ;) That being said, I've taken significant time to test and verify that the code works as intended without memory leaks or data corruption.
 So, if you find an issue along those lines, send me a tweet at the link in the header!

 ### High-level architecture and performance
 Before we dive into the code, a word on the architecture.
 The daemon's main thread receives incoming UDP traffic on port 31397 (itself a prime number, more on this later).
-Clients wishing to recieve a generated prime send the bit length of the requested prime to the daemon on said port.
-Only 4 bit lengths are currently supported: 1024, 2048, 3072, and 4096.
-The daemon will spawn the number of child threads configured in [primes.h](https://github.com/greenteadigital/C-primes/blob/master/primes/primes.h) to do the heavy lifting.
+Clients wishing to recieve a generated prime send the bit length of the requested prime to `primesd` on said port.
+Only 4 bit lengths are currently supported: 1024, 2048, 3072, and 4096. `primesd` will spawn the number of child threads configured in [primes.h](https://github.com/greenteadigital/C-primes/blob/master/primes/primes.h) to do the heavy lifting.
 The number of threads should be equal to the number of _physical_ cores available to the process.
 While the child threads race to be the first to find a random prime of the given length, the main thread goes back to receiving new requests.
 While the daemon is capable of servicing multiple requests concurrently, performance will undoubtedly suffer due to the CPU-bound nature of the operation.

 On the subject of performance, I ran the [reference client](https://github.com/greenteadigital/C-primes/blob/master/primes/getprime.c) in a loop of 100 iterations using the following command at a bash prompt (replacing `$BITLEN` with the length being tested):
 ````bash
 time for n in {1..100}; do ./getprime -b $BITLEN; done
 ````
-These are the times my quad-core i7 @2.5GHz put up, by bitlength requested:
+These are the times my quad-core i7 @2.5GHz put up to generate 100 primes, by bitlength requested:

 Bit Length | Real (Clock) Time | Average Time
 ---------- | ----------------- | ---------------